 FReeZA News – latest news on key events, programs and opportunities within the music industry.

 Getting Involved with FReeZA –how to join a local FReeZA committee, getting a gig at FReeZA events and contact details for local FReeZA providers.

 FReeZA Showcase – list of upcoming FReeZA events, reviews of previous events, best practice resources and a monthly profile of emerging musicians.

-FReeZA Push Start Competition – state wide competition for young musicians and bands, details on local heats and regional finals and information on applying to perform in a local heat.
+FReeZA Push Start Series – state wide competition for young musicians and bands, details on local heats and regional finals and information on applying to perform in a local heat.

 FReeZA Workers - information for FReeZA workers delivering the FReeZA program including report templates, communication guidelines and logos and useful contacts.

 The FReeZA program is an innovative youth development program that provides opportunities for young Victorians aged 12-25 across metropolitan, regional and rural Victoria to enjoy live band gigs, dance parties and other cultural, recreational and artistic events that are drug, alcohol and smoke-free in supervised and safe venues.